Voyage of the (Air)spacemen! Part 3 (Ending)

 "Acknowledged, Haru." they replied, as one.

 "Navigational control, mine.
 Challenge formation one.
 Head on up, move on out.
-Power levels fly, get ready to fry the unfriendly sky." they heard Charlie's voice.
+Power levels fly, get ready to fry the unfriendly sky." they heard Charlie's deep resonating voice.
 They got +1 of his leadership, but the leadership wasn't the main advantage of direct navigational control.
-No... it was something else.
+No... it was indeed something else.
 When Charlie took it, they were coordinated (and felt) like the fingers of an angry Titan, smiting left and right.
 And it was glorious!

-"Prepare to bivouac in open field.
+"Prepare to bivouac in the open field.
 Follow regular procedures, set up camp in the next hex over, careful use of supplies.
 No extra usage as a reward for mission completion; you'll need them to last five turns from now.
 Briefing tomorrow at dawn." they heard her say.

 "Acknowledged."
 Haru said.